Richard Bloom: Environment

 In 2013, Bloom authored the Bobcat Protection Act, which has since been signed into law, but did not result in protection of the Bobcat due to loopholes.
-Public pressure played a key role to influence the California Governor to direct his California Fish and Game Commission to ban trapping of Bobcat in California, even though killing the Bobcat in California National Parks and Califorania State Parks has been illegal since 1918.
+Public pressure played a key role to influence the California governor to direct the California Department of Fish and Wildlife to ban trapping of the bobcat within the state.
+Despite the new legislation, hunting or trapping the bobcat within the state's national parks or the California State Parks has been illegal since 1918.